-We are one of the world's leading container and railcar leasing and management companies.
-We purchase equipment, which we lease primarily to container shipping lines, freight forwarders and others and either retain as part of our owned fleet or sell to container investors for whom we then provide management services.
+We are one of the world's leading equipment leasing and management companies.
+We purchase equipment, which we lease primarily to container shipping lines, freight forwarders and others and either retain as part of our owned fleet or sell to third-party investors for whom we then provide management services.
 In operating our fleet, we lease, re-lease and dispose of equipment and contract for the repair, repositioning and storage of equipment.
-As of December 31, 2012, our container fleet comprised 1,063,550 TEUs, 66.2% of which represented our owned fleet and 33.8% of which represented our managed fleet.
-In addition, we also own 1,456 railcars, which we lease in North America primarily to railroad transport companies.
+As of December 31, 2013, our container fleet comprised 1,144,454 TEUs, 75.2% of which represented our owned fleet and 24.8% of which represented our managed fleet.
+In addition, we also own 1,804 railcars, which we lease within North America primarily to railroad transport companies.

-Our business comprises two reportable segments for financial statement reporting purposes - equipment leasing and container management.
-Our equipment leasing segment revenue comprises rental revenue and finance lease income from our owned fleet, and our container management segment revenue comprises gain on sale of container portfolios and management fee revenue for managing containers for container investors.
+Our business comprises two reportable segments for financial statement reporting purposes - equipment leasing and equipment management.
+Our equipment leasing segment revenue comprises rental revenue and finance lease income from our owned fleet, and our equipment management segment revenue comprises gain on sale of equipment portfolios and management fee revenue for managing equipment for third-party investors.

-Our equipment rental revenue depends primarily upon a combination of: (1) the number of containers and railcars in our owned fleet; (2) the utilization level of equipment in our owned fleet; and (3) the per diem rates charged under each equipment lease.
+Our equipment rental revenue depends primarily upon a combination of: (1) the number of units in our owned fleet; (2) the utilization level of equipment in our owned fleet; and (3) the per diem rates charged under each equipment lease.
 The same factors in our managed fleet affect the amount of our management fee revenue.
-The number of TEUs in our fleet varies over time as we purchase new containers based on prevailing market conditions during the year, sell portfolios of containers to container investors and sell used containers to parties in the secondary resale market.
+The number of TEUs in our fleet varies over time as we purchase new equipment based on prevailing market conditions during the year, sell portfolios of equipment to third-party investors and sell used equipment to parties in the secondary resale market.

 Our net income will fluctuate based, in part, upon changes in the proportion of our revenue from our two segments.
-We incur significantly lower operating expenses in connection with the revenues from our container management segment as compared to the operating expenses associated with revenues from our equipment leasing segment.
-In particular, we recognize an insignificant amount of operating expense in connection with our gain on sale of container portfolios in our container management segment.
-As a result, a change in the amount of revenue in our container management segment derived from the gain on sale of container portfolios will typically have a disproportionately larger impact on our net income than an equal change in the amount of revenue from our equipment leasing segment.
+We incur significantly lower operating expenses in connection with the revenues from our equipment management segment, compared to the operating expenses associated with revenues from our equipment leasing segment.
+In particular, we recognize an insignificant amount of operating expense in connection with our gain on sale of equipment portfolios in our equipment management segment.
+As a result, a change in the amount of revenue in our equipment management segment derived from the gain on sale of equipment portfolios will typically have a disproportionately larger impact on our net income than an equal change in the amount of revenue from our equipment leasing segment.